 Mojena’s Believe it or not…

-Model strategies beat S&P 500 by about 40 and 30 percentage points over 2002-2016 based on professional tracking service
+Model strategies beat S&P 500 by about 44 percentage points for standard strategy and 326 percentage points for aggressive strategy (using 2x buy & -1x sell) over 2002-2017 based on professional tracking service.

 Specific and personalized investment advice is not intended by this communication.
 Its contents are for the public record as a free public service.
 Information is based on the analysis of past data and assessments by the models.
 Future performance may not reflect past performance.
 Profitable trades are not guaranteed.
 No system or methodology ensures stock market profits.
 No guarantee is made the reliability or accuracy of data.
 In other words, use this stuff at your own risk!